cjmcguire88/config-files/README.md

 - `/etc/hosts`
 *My hosts file blocks traffic from over 59,000 different sites known to contain or distribute adware/malware.*

-- `/usr/bin/compile`
-A script I made to automate compiling multiple packages with the Arch Build System.
-Automatically adds keys with gpg using an https server as well.
-You must make the directory /opt/sources (or change it in the script) then run `svn checkout --depth=empty svn://svn.archlinux.org/{packages,community}` inside of the directory.
-Usage: `compile pkg1 pkg2 pkg3`

 ![desktop3](screenshots/desktop3.png)
 ___